Skip to main content

 Joseph William Mallord Turner (English, 1775–1881), Château de Rinkenberg, on the Lac de Brienz, Switzerland, 1809, watercolor on paper.
 Bequest of Mr. and Mrs. Charles Phelps Taft, 1931.388

-J. M. W. Turner and the Art of Watercolor
+J. M. W. Turner: Watercolor Horizons

 March 1–June 15, 2025 | Sinton Gallery

 Happy Birthday, Mr. Turner!
-Celebrate the 250th anniversary of J. M. W. Turner’s birth with this exhibition of twelve of his watercolors from the Taft Museum of Art and other area collections.
-Considered one of Britain’s greatest landscape painters, Turner (English, 1775–1851) was also a master of the art of watercolor.
+Celebrate the 250th anniversary of James Mallord William Turner’s birth by viewing twelve of his watercolors from the Taft Museum of Art and the Cincinnati Art Museum.
+J. M. W. Turner: Watercolor Horizons is the first exhibition in nearly forty years to bring together the two museums’ luminous works by Turner in this medium.
+Considered one of Britain’s greatest landscape painters, Turner (English, 1775–1851) was a master of the art of watercolor.
 A prolific artist and intrepid traveler, he was especially drawn to mountains, alpine lakes, glaciers, river valleys, and the sea, as well as the human presence within these dramatic settings.
-This exhibition features views of Switzerland, Germany, France, England, Scotland, and Italy, highlighting Turner’s technical skill with a brush on paper.
-Because these delicate works are kept in storage to protect them from the damaging effects of light, this is a rare opportunity to see these treasures up close and in person.

 Cookie Notice